edwardtanguay/getajob007-backend/README.md

 ## features

-- fullstack app (with simple authentication and lowdb database)
+- **fullstack app** with simple authentication and lowdb database
-- Vite/React frontend with Sass, TypeScript and ES6 modules
+- **frontend:** Vite/React with Sass, TypeScript and ES6 modules
-- Node/Express backend with TypeScript and ES6 modules
+- **backend:** Node/Express with TypeScript and ES6 modules
-- Lowdb used as database (one JSON file in backend)
+- **database:** Lowdb (one JSON file in backend)
-- simple authentication solved with PIN which is an environment variable in the backend, i.e. all POST/PATCH/DELETE backend routes are protected
+- **authentication:** simple PIN which is an environment variable in the backend, i.e. all POST/PATCH/DELETE backend routes are protected

 ## install